 On all four occasions, JOMP’s remarkable commitment to financial aid was recognized.

-JOMP alumni majoring in music are accepted at some of the nation’s finest music schools, including Boston, New England, Oberlin, Peabody and San Fransisco Conservatories; Curtis Institute of Music; Eastman, Hartt, Ithaca, Juilliard, Longy, Manhattan, Moores (U. of Houston), Pappert (Duquesne), Schulich (McGill), Thornton (U.So.Cal) and University of Michigan Schools of Music; Berklee College of Music; Boston University College of Fine Arts; Dave Brubeck Institute of the U. of the Pacific; CALArts; New School of Jazz (NYC); New York, Northern Illinois, Plymouth State (NH), and Syracuse Universities; UMass Amherst, Universities of Akron, New Hampshire and Southern Maine.
+JOMP alumni majoring in music are accepted at some of the nation’s finest music schools, including Boston, New England, Oberlin, Peabody and San Fransisco Conservatories; Curtis Institute of Music; Eastman, Frost (U. of Miami), Hartt, Ithaca, Juilliard, Longy, Manhattan, Moores (U. of Houston), Pappert (Duquesne), Schulich (McGill), Thornton (U.So.Cal) and University of Michigan Schools of Music; Berklee College of Music; Boston University College of Fine Arts; Dave Brubeck Institute of the U. of the Pacific; CALArts; New School of Jazz (NYC); New York, Northern Illinois, Plymouth State (NH), and Syracuse Universities; UMass Amherst, UMass Lowell, and Universities of Akron, New Hampshire and Southern Maine.

 Our students are also being accepted by first-rate summer programs, including Amherst Early Music Festival, Apple Hill Center for Chamber Music (NH), Eastman Summer Jazz Studies, Killington Music Festival (VT), Maine Jazz Camp, NEC Jazz Lab, New Hampshire and New York Summer Music Festivals, and Tanglewood Institute.

-- Chorus, Creative Movement and Drumming at JOMP for children in Worcester
+* Chorus, Creative Movement and Drumming at JOMP for children from Rainbow

 school music programs in JOMP’s neighborhood.
 Students from six elementary and